SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 ### 6) Choosing the right metrics for model evaluation

 ### 7) Selection of a subset of appropriate models for the  problem

+### 8) Initial evaluation of the chosen models and choosing the best model